Rex Sole

 Served

-Rex Sole is an excellent substitute for the once common Sanddab, a lefteye flounder that lives in shallower water.
-The flesh is white, tender, fine graned and mild.
+The flesh of Rex Sole is white, tender, fine grained and mild.
+This fish is an excellent substitute for the once common Sanddab, a lefteye flounder that lives in shallower water, but is now scarce in markets due to fishery regulations aimed at protecting rockfish.

 Because it's inconvenient to fillet small fish, rex sole is usually sold either whole or "pan ready" (head, innards, tail and fins removed).
 Our Pan Ready Method covers making fish "pan ready" and cooking them in that form.